-There’s an old adage in marriage that goes: what’s mine is yours and what’s yours is mine.
-Well that is not always the case.
+There’s an old saying about marriage that goes: what’s mine is yours and what’s yours is mine.
+Well, that is not always the case.
 In Virginia, a spouse is not normally liable for his or her spouse’s individual debt and other liabilities simply by virtue of the marriage.
 However, Virginia has a law, which makes a spouse liable for necessary living expenses like food, shelter, and medical care.

 So exactly what medical care of my spouse can I be liable for?
 According to Virginia law, you are automatically liable for emergency medical care for your spouse, regardless of whether you signed a single document with the hospital or not.